 To ensure quality, consistency, and the appropriateness of a product’s design, purchases from non-BU agencies or providers must be made from approved or licensed vendors—even when products are royalty-exempt.
 IMGCL maintains a searchable approved vendor list through its official buyers’ guide, the IMG College Licensing Licensee Search.

 All BU schools, colleges, departments, centers, institutes, and organizations that produce publications must require any advertisers of products bearing University indicia in publications or in athletic or special event programs to be licensed.

 Registered student organizations are considered Boston University entities, and are exempt from royalties for products that are not for resale.
 However, any uses of BU’s registered marks and logos must be approved beforehand by the Student Activities office.
 Products must be ordered from approved licensed vendors.
-The CLC will provide vendors with the high-res files for production.
+IMG College Licensing will provide vendors with the high-res files for production.
 The Student Activities office maintains a vendor book to help students find suitable vendors.
 Any use of BU marks and logos must conform to BU’s brand identity standards.